Minseo10/VLM-KTAMP/README.md

 	--timeout_seconds 600
 ```

 ## Parameters

 The root runner `run.py` supports the following arguments.

-- `domain`: experiment domain.
+- `domain`: Experiment domain.
 Current choices are `blocksworld_pr` and `kitchen`.
-- `method`: experiment method.
+- `method`: Experiment method.
 Current choices are `ours`, `ours_ablation`, `llm3`, and `pddlstream`.
-- `prob_complexity`: list of problem complexities to run.
+- `prob_complexity`: List of problem complexities to run, which is determined by the number of objects.
 The supported range is 3 to 6.
-- `prob_idx`: list of problem instance indices.
+- `prob_idx`: List of problem instance indices.
 Supported values are 1 to 5 for `blocksworld_pr`, and 1 for `kitchen`.
-- `trial_range`: list of trial indices to run.
+- `trial_range`: List of trial indices to run.
 Object configurations differ across trials.
 Supported values are 1 to 2 for `blocksworld_pr`, and 1 to 10 for `kitchen`.
-- `K`: maximum number of randomized replanning attempts.
+- `K`: Maximum number of randomized replanning attempts.
 Default is 5.
-- `plan_number`: number of candidate symbolic plans generated for discrete state graph generation.
+- `plan_number`: Number of candidate symbolic plans generated for discrete state graph generation.
 Default is 30.
-- `timeout_seconds`: timeout for each run.
+- `timeout_seconds`: Timeout for each run.
 Default is 600 seconds.
 - `model`: VLM model name.
 Default is `gpt-4o`.
-- `vis_sim`: whether to open the Genesis visualization during execution.
+- `vis_sim`: Whether to open the Genesis visualization during execution.
 Default is `True`.
 This is intended for `ours` and `ours_ablation`.

 ## Contact
-Please contact `tahitiro2@gmail.com` if you have any questions.
+For questions, please contact Minseo at <tahitiro2@gmail.com>.

 ## Citation

 IEEE ICRA 2026, [Kinodynamic Task and Motion Planning using VLM-guided and Interleaved Sampling](https://arxiv.org/abs/2510.26139)